namatedev/mosip-infra-ocp/200923_vrac_mack_mosip_poc_guide-preparation-mosip-kubernetes-infra.md

       sudo su - mosipuser -c "mkdir /home/mosipuser/.ssh" reboot

-You can repeat the steps decribed above in order to create the virtual severs mzmaster and dmzmaster.
+You can repeat the steps described above in order to create the virtual severs mzmaster and dmzmaster.

 ### Virtual servers: mzworkers dmzworkers ###